Trip Facts

 Accommodation: Everest Summit Lodge

-After a hearty breakfast, you’ll depart Namche, following a scenic trail that contours along the hillside high above the Imja Khola.
-Along the way, take in spectacular views of Mount Everest, Lhotse, and Nuptse, as well as the strikingly elegant Ama Dablam, often considered one of the most beautiful mountains in the world.
+After a hearty breakfast, you begin your trek along a scenic hillside trail above the Imja Khola River.
+You enjoy breathtaking views of Mount Everest, Lhotse, Nuptse, and the striking Ama Dablam, widely regarded as one of the most beautiful peaks in the world.

 Day 7: Trek to Pangboche via Tengboche